Bombardment of Salé (1851): Preparations

 On 1 April 1851, a French cargo ship carrying 98 tons of goods from Gibraltar to Rabat was capsized near the coast of Salé.
 A few tons of goods were rescued, and were stored in the city for safekeeping.
 Salé turned out to be less than safe, however; by the next day, hundreds of townspeople were scavenging and stealing the goods.
 The thieves were thwarted by Abdelhadi Zniber, but only temporarily.
 By the end of the raids, the French had lost 11,391 franc germinals worth of goods.

 French diplomat Nicolas Prosper Bourée reported the situation in Salé to the French, and accused the people in the city of piracy.
 Bourée recommended sending military forces to the city; the French government obliged.

 After six to eight months of waiting, there was no response from the sultan.
 At the end of the mission of Bou-Selam Ben Ali, Minister of Foreign Affairs of Morocco, reported the situation.
-He accused the inhabitants of Salé of an act of piracy and recommends sending a French squadron “to teach them a lesson”.
-While France is experiencing ministerial crises, the government decided to obtain compensation by force.
+He accused the inhabitants of Salé of an act of piracy and recommends sending a French squadron "to teach them a lesson".
+With France experiencing ministerial crises, the government decided to obtain compensation by force.
 Diplomatic ties were severed between the two countries and the consul Jules Doazan, residing in Rabat, was dismissed from his post.

 On 10 November 1851, the French Secretary of the Navy tasked Louis Dubourdieu with the execution of the action against Salé, and five vessels were assigned to him in this regard: Henri IV (armed with 100 cannons and captained by Louis Henri de Gueydon), the Sané (14 cannons), the Gomer (14 cannons), the Narval (4 cannons), and the Caton (6 cannons).
 The fleet gathered in Cádiz on 19 November, and after being supplied with food and coal, sailed for Salé on 21 November.